Gainesville, Georgia: History

 City services began in Gainesville on February 22, 1873, with the election of a City Marshal, followed by solid waste collection in 1874.
 In 1890, a bond issue to fund the waterworks was passed, and the original water distribution system was developed.

 In 1943, at the height of World War II, Gainesville contributed to the war effort by leasing the airport to the US government for $1.00.
 The military used it as a naval air station for training purposes.
 In 1947, the airport was returned to the city of Gainesville, improved by the addition of two 4000 ft landing strips (one of which was later lengthened to 5500 ft).

 After World War II, a businessman named Jesse Jewell started the poultry industry in north Georgia.
 Chickens have since become the state's largest agricultural crop.
-This $1 billion a year industry has given Gainesville the title "Poultry Capital of the World".

-In 1956, the U.S. Army Corps of Engineers constructed Lake Sidney Lanier, by building Buford Dam on the Chattahoochee River.
-During the 1996 Summer Olympics, Gainesville served as the venue for the rowing and kayaking medal competitions, which were staged on Lake Lanier.
+In 1956, the U.S. Army Corps of Engineers constructed Lake Sidney Lanier by building Buford Dam on the Chattahoochee River.
+During the 1996 Summer Olympics, Gainesville was the venue for the rowing and kayaking medal competitions, which were staged on Lake Lanier.

-Gainesville gained accreditation of its Parks and Recreation Department in 2001.
-This was the third department in the state to be accredited.
-The Lakeside water treatment plant opened in 2002.
-The city has sponsored new social activities, including the Spring Chicken Festival in 2003, the Art in the Square gathering in 2004, and "Dredgefest" in 2008.

-2008 saw the reopening of the Fair Street Neighborhood Center, the reopening of the Linwood Water Reclamation Facility Grand, and the completion of the Longwood Park Fishing Pier.

 On January 28, 2021, a poultry plant in Gainesville leaked liquid nitrogen killing 6 and hospitalizing 12.